pelicanbaytennisgroups/content/page/groups/matchpoint/info.md

    Time preference as Requested: **8:00 AM**,  Earliest **8:00 AM**, Latest **11:00**
 4. During high demand periods, Chelsea schedules courts on a best available basis
 5. If no courts are available, you need to be BOOK any available court to play.

+## We match you with players of similar skill
+1. Our objective is that matches are fun and competitive for everyone.
+2. When ever possible, we match players of similar skills.
+3. Discuss your skills with the Coordinator at any time to adjust your level of competition.

 ## How we play matches